cyrusduong/pz-context-menu-craft-leather-fix/README.md

 # DryingRacksFixed B42 MP

 A Project Zomboid Build 42 mod that fixes broken drying rack mechanics for both **Leather** and **Plants** (Herbs/Tobacco).
-It provides immersive Timed Actions via the context menu to process wet items into dried versions.
+It adds "Dry Leather" and "Dry Herbs" context menu options directly to world drying racks, allowing you to process wet items into their dried versions.

 > **Note**: This is a temporary fix mod intended to restore drying functionality in Build 42 (especially for Multiplayer) until the official passive drying system is fully implemented and fixed by the developers.

 ## Features

 - **Multi-Category Support**: Fixes drying for both Leather and Plant/Herb drying racks.
+- **Context Menu Integration**: Right-click any compatible rack to see "Dry Leather" or "Dry Herbs" options.
 - **Strict Size Matching**: Enforces 1:1 item-to-rack size requirements (e.g., Medium Leather requires a Medium Drying Rack).
-- **Immersive Timed Actions**: Uses standard character animations and progress bars instead of instant transformation.
 - **Multiplayer Compatible**: Full Build 42 MP support with proper synchronization.
 - **Modular Design**: Extensible registry system for adding new items or categories.